Ritika Singh

 Biography

-Ritika Singh is an existential-psychoanalytic psychotherapist and a doctoral researcher at GCAS College Dublin.
+Ritika Singh is an existential-psychoanalytic psychotherapist and a doctoral candidate at GCAS College Dublin.
 Her PhD project, titled The Illegible Daughter: On Psychic Survival and Maternal Refusal in Contemporary India, examines the long-term psychological impact of inconsistent maternal care and the strategies individuals develop to endure emotional absence.
-Her work is grounded in clinical practice and shaped by feminist and psychoanalytic thought.
-Through her work, she asks what survival looks like when affection is conditional, when loyalty replaces autonomy, and when a daughter is required to become someone before she has figured out who she is.
+Her work emerges from clinical practice and is shaped by feminist and existential-psychoanalytic traditions; it turns on the question of survival in circumstances where affection becomes contingent upon conformity, where loyalty is demanded at the expense of autonomy, such that the daughter is compelled to fashion a self prematurely, before the conditions for self-discovery have properly materialized.

 She studied Applied Psychology at Gargi College, University of Delhi, and earned a Master’s in Clinical Psychology from Amity University.
 She trained in Logotherapy and Existential Analysis through the Viktor Frankl Institute in Israel, where she focused on meaning-oriented/existential psychotherapy.
 She is currently part of the Observational Studies Programme at the Indian Psychoanalytical Society in Mumbai, where she studies infant observation, early psychic development, and the clinical legacies of Freud and Klein.
-Her training is ongoing and closely connected to her day-to-day clinical work.
+Her practice attends to patients who, despite maintaining a competent outward presence, struggle with a more intractable inhibition of affect or an enduring sense of inner obstruction.
+Her core preoccupation is with the psychic economy through which inhibition and ambivalence sustain themselves, the forms of emotional over-functioning that emerge as compensations, the inherent need for symptoms to be topograph-ised with nurturance, and the subtle but significant sacrifices required to preserve an appearance of coherence.
+The clinical orientation she adopts is depth-focused, organised around the conviction that speech cannot be assumed to heal in itself, particularly when it operates defensively against what has remained unprocessed in the psyche.

 Research Interests